kjami/go-func-deep-dive/README.md

-# A simple application to practice lists (Arrays, Slices and Maps) in Go
+# A simple application to practice func concepts in Go

 - Navigate into the application folder on the command line and run the application using `go run .`
 - This repo is a deep dive into "func" in Go Programming language.